webextensions/copy-files-from-to/README.md

                 //           Any strings in the array are used as glob patterns.
                 //           Any objects are used as fast-glob options: (See https://www.npmjs.com/package/fast-glob) "from": [
+                    // The first entry here is also used to figure out the "non-magic parent path" from a glob string
                     // Copy all files from the public folder "public/**/*",
                     // A "!" at the beginning of the pattern will ignore any files matching that pattern